 Most day hikers take Wire Pass Trailhead into Buckskin Gulch slot canyon, walk for a few miles and then turn around.

-This route through Wire Pass is explained in detail further below.
+This route via Wire Pass is one of the most fun things to do on a visit to Utah and it is explained in great detail further below.

 White House Trailhead